EarthFrequencies/earth-frequencies-data/README.md

 ## Converter
 Right now, the converter used for converting the data is found in `python/`.

-You will first need to install the necessary libraries.
+You will first need to install the necessary libraries (note the '.' in the pip command):
 ```bash
 $ cd python
 $ pip install .